 - Managing anger, grief, depression, and anxiety.

-- Improving communication, social, self-soothing, and coping skills.
+- Improving communication and education of social, self-soothing, and coping skills.

 Do I really need therapy?
 I can usually handle my problems.

 Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you have faced, there’s nothing wrong with seeking out extra support when you need it.
 In fact, therapy is for people who have enough self-awareness to realize they need a helping hand, and that is something to be admired.
 You are taking responsibility by accepting where you are at in life and making a commitment to change the situation by seeking therapy.
 Therapy can have long-lasting benefits.

 Why do people go to therapy and how do I know if it is right for me?

 People have many different motivations for accepting the support of a therapist.
 Some may be going through a major life transition or are having difficulty handling stressful life circumstances.
 In short, people seeking therapy are ready to explore challenges and to make changes in their lives and in their relationships.

 What about medication vs. therapy?